 Step 7 – Let Project Managers and team members update the status of projects for the Project Dashboard

-Now the Project Manager can see all the data they need about the project, as well as the date it was logged and then you can enter your budget, forecast and actual hours, etc. If they click the link in the email they go straight to the source of the information in SharePoint so everyone is on the “same page” with project information.
+Now the Project Manager can see all the data they need about the project, as well as the date it was logged and then you can enter your budget, forecast and actual hours, etc. If they click the link in the email, they go straight to the source of the information in SharePoint so everyone is on the “same page” with project information.
 We set up a workflow that will notify the team members by email if there are any edits to the project information.
-This keeps everyone in synch to the most up to date information and cuts back on having team meetings.
-Here is a screen shot of what the Link in the mails goes to.
-A screen of all the project information in SharePoint.
+This keeps everyone in sync to the most up-to-date information and cuts back on having team meetings.
+The below screen shot shows what the link in the email goes to (a screen of all the project information in SharePoint).

 SharePoint + Email = Team Work

 In this demo, we have automated much of notifications and manual steps in pushing projects through sales, estimating, over to operations and down to assigning Project managers and staffing the project.
 Almost all of it was automated.
 The benefits you will receive may include:

 - Happy Employees